ROLEX

 It is also worth noting that Rolex watches cannot be dated by their movement serial numbers.
 Rolex did not seem to apply any movement serial number conventions which can be reliably used to date its vintage watches.
 It has also never published any reference material for dating its watches based on either movement or case serial numbers.

-Where are Rolex Serial Numbers Found on the Watch?
+Where are Rolex serial numbers found on the watch?

 Rolex serial numbers have between 4 – 8 digits.
 Modern Rolex watches are machine engraved or stamped, making them very perfect and precise markings.
 However, between the 1920s and 1960s Rolex serial numbers were hand stamped and these markings do not always look 100% perfect and precise under magnification.